robenkleene/design-references/adobe-after-effects/after-effects-exprssions.md

 - `loopOut("pingpong");`: Alternate between forward and backward playback
 - `loopOut("continue");`: When the loop ends, continue with momentum
 - `loopOut("offset");`: Adds values to the end of the last keyframe

+## Copying Expressions

+1. Right-click property name in the Timeline that has the expression to copy and select "Copy Expression Only"
+2. Select each other layer that the expression should apply too, and then paste (`⌘V`)